 So, why is Monterey Bay so special for whale watching in California?
 It’s the submarine canyon right by the shore, which makes the sea especially calm here and marine life (including krill, which whales love to snack on) is particularly abundant in these waters.

 Best Whale Watching Tours in Monterey: Whale watching is big business in Monterey, so I suggest going with a smaller tour operator for a better experience and less disturbance to the whales.
-I like this whale-watching offered via GetYourGuide as they use smaller boats than most other companies in the Monterey Bay.
+I like this whale-watching tour offered via GetYourGuide as they use smaller boats than most other companies in Monterey Bay.